loganmeetsworld/buzz/networking-101.md

 Classless Inter-Domain Routing.
 This is a method for allocating IP addresses and routing IP packets.
 It is a way of allowing flexible allocation of IPs and made the number of IPs much more.
 So the blocks are blocks of IPs.

+### TCP
+The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
+It originated in the initial network implementation in which it complemented the Internet Protocol (IP)